Antisemitism still common in the EU: study | DW | 14.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Many Jewish people are leaving Europe because they feel increasingly unsafe, say Jewish representatives in Brussels.
+Many Jewish people are leaving Europe because they feel increasingly unsafe, Jewish representatives in Brussels say.
 And they're calling for deeds — not words — from the EU.
 DW's Bernd Riegert reports.

 Rabbi Slomo Koves was preparing to speak about Jewish life at a high school in a small, industrial town in Hungary when suddenly the headmaster had concerns.

-"The head of the school told me that he wanted me to be careful because most of the kids are first-time voters — and most of them will vote for the extreme-right Jobbik party."
+"The head of the school told me that he wanted me to be careful because most of the kids are first-time voters — and most of them will vote for the extreme-right Jobbik party," Koves said.

-Koves, from Budapest, insisted he would be OK and the first question he asked the students was: "What comes to mind when you hear the word Jew?"
+Koves, from Budapest, insisted that he would be OK and the first question he asked the students was: "What comes to mind when you hear the word 'Jew'?"

 Their answer, he says, "was a curse word."